marco-bertelli/chronos/README.md

 `options` is an optional argument which can overwrite the defaults.
 It can take the following:

-- `concurrency`: `number` maximum number of that job that can be running at once (per instance of agenda)
+- `concurrency`: `number` maximum number of that job that can be running at once (per instance of scheduler)
-- `lockLimit`: `number` maximum number of that job that can be locked at once (per instance of agenda)
+- `lockLimit`: `number` maximum number of that job that can be locked at once (per instance of scheduler)
 - `lockLifetime`: `number` interval in ms of how long the job stays locked for (see [multiple job processors](#multiple-job-processors) for more info).
   A job will automatically unlock once a returned promise resolves/rejects (or if `done` is specified in the signature and `done()` is called).
 - `priority`: `(lowest|low|normal|high|highest|number)` specifies the priority